Key Points

 • Retirement.

-Financial experts often recommend saving 10% to 15% of your income for retirement alone, so you might need to reevaluate how much you’re setting aside for that goal.
+Financial experts often recommend saving 10% to 15% of your income for retirement alone, so you might need to re-evaluate how much you’re setting aside for that goal.
 Increasing 401(k) contributions can help you get closer to that target if you’re not there yet.
-You may also consider supplementing your workplace plan with an Individual Retirement Account (IRA).
+If you don’t have access to a 401(k), you might want to open an Individual Retirement Account (IRA).

 On the debt side of the equation you might have student loans, credit cards, car loans, or other debts.
 How you choose to pay them down can depend on how much money you have to work with and what’s most important to you.
 The debt snowball method, for example, can help you pay off debts from smallest balance to highest.
-Meanwhile, the debt avalanche has you pay off debts based on the highest APR to lowest.
+Meanwhile, the debt avalanche has you pay off debts based on interest rate, going from highest to lowest.

 Recommended: Check out the 50/30/20 Budget Calculator to see the breakdown of your money.